lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In ACK-on-Error mode, windows are used.
-All tiles MUST be of equal size, except for the last one, which MUST be of the same size or smaller than the preceding ones.
+All tiles MUST be of equal size, except for the last one, which MUST be of the same size or smaller than the regular ones.
+If allowed in a Profile, the penultimate tile MAY be exactly one L2 Word smaller than the regular tile size.

 A SCHC Fragment message carries one or more tiles, which may span multiple windows.
 A SCHC ACK reports on the reception of exactly one window of tiles.